-Twelve months after the award period ends, data and supporting materials will be open to all qualified and approved researchers (Recipients).
-Investigators have 12 months from the end of the period of performance before data will be available to the general research community (via a controlled and tracked approval process, i.e., Data Access Committee Approval).
+FITBIR and NTRR policy require that twelve months after the award period ends, data and supporting materials will be available to all qualified and approved researchers (Recipients).
+Notably, upon initial creation, both Data Repositories and Meta Studies are private and only accessible to the owners of the data and the FITBIR operations team.
+Hence, early submission of data is always encouraged.
+In the case of early submission, investigators still have 12 months from the end of the performance period before these data are required to be available to the general research community (via a controlled and tracked approval process, i.e., Data Access Committee Approval).
 Investigators are responsible for the accuracy of the data they submit to the Informatics System.